jonasblomdin/Twig-Wordpress/README.md

 For git users, clone the repo.

-    git clone --recursive https://github.com/jonasblomdin/Twig-Wordpress your-fancy-location
+    git clone --recursive https://github.com/jonasblomdin/Twig-Wordpress twig-wordpress

 For subversion users, add it as an external.

-    svn propset svn:externals your-fancy-location https://github.com/jonasblomdin/Twig-Wordpress/trunk
+    svn propset svn:externals twig-wordpress https://github.com/jonasblomdin/Twig-Wordpress/trunk

 Twig-Wordpress should than be bundled with your theme.
-The following example takes for granted that your-fancy-location has the name *twig-wordpress* inside your theme folder.
-You can than put this inside your *functions.php*.
+Put this inside your *functions.php*.

     require 'twig-wordpress/bootstrap.php';

 Your theme should contain a twig folder with the structure below.
 The structure could off course be overridden using the constants *before* you load the bootstrap.

-    theme
+    your-theme
       twig
         cache
         layouts